sasha-0077/virtual-Box-left-screen-freez/README.md

 The screen.sh file will fix this problem when it appears.
 Credit: ToneDef (https://www.virtualbox.org/ticket/16296#comment:8)
 ////////////////////////////////////////////////////////////////////

-earched for the offending process:
+searched for the offending process:

 $ ps aux | grep "VBoxClient --draganddrop" | grep "Sl"